shopware/docs/guides/plugins/plugins/content/stock/implementing-your-own-stock-storage.md

 ## Add a decorator to load the stock

 We want to communicate stock alterations to a third party service.
 We will decorate `\Shopware\Core\Content\Product\Stock\AbstractStockStorage` and implement the `alter` method.
 This method is triggered with an array of `StockAlteration`'s.
-Which contain the Product & Line Item ID's, the old quantity and the new quantity.
+Which contain the Product & Line Item ID's, the old quantity as well as the new quantity.

 {% tabs %}
 {% tab title="StockStorageDecorator.php" %}